labdmitriy/labdmitriy.github.io/_posts/2022-05-21-distributions-vs-packages.md

 'https://pypi.org/project/carson-tool.create_template/'
 ```
 <br>
-The only difference from Claudio's statements was that URL is redirected from different URL variants to the **original** one, not **normalized** version of the name:
+The difference from the first experiments is that URL is redirected from different URL variants to the **original** one, not **normalized** version of the name:
 ```python
 check_alternative_urls(distribution_name)